lerdmann1601/HERA-Matlab/README.md

 HERA.start_ranking('runtest', 'true', 'logPath', '/path/to/logs')
 ```

-> **Note:** An example use case with synthetic datasets and results is
+> **Note:** Example use cases with synthetic datasets and results are
 > provided in the `data/examples` directory.
 See `data/README.md` for a
-> walkthrough of the example use case and visual examples of the ranking
+> walkthrough of the example use cases and visual examples of the ranking
 > outputs.
 >
 > **Note:** Please ensure you use enough CPU cores since HERA is a